-- (1) Prepare a map showing the regional setting.
-The map should cover an area within a one-half mile radius measured in all directions from the center of the property.
+(1) For all extraction operations, prepare a map showing the regional setting.
+At a minimum, the map should cover an area with a one-mile radius measured in all directions from the center of the property.
 If the size of the project is large, it may be appropriate to increase the geographic area covered by this map.
-The site location map must show the following features: - (a) Proposed limits of excavation. - (b) Scale and north arrow. - (c) Section lines and numbers. - (d) Township and range numbers. - (e) Township name. - (f) Based on available public information, the location(s) of all existing lakes, streams, county drains, surface impoundments larger than five (5) acres, and regulated wetlands in the geographic area. - (g) Water surface elevations based on available public information. - (h) Boundaries for the property where the proposed extraction operation will occur. - (i) Location(s) of all known agricultural tile drainage infrastructure that crosses the subject site. - (2) Prepare a detailed site map that covers an area that extends at least 500 feet beyond the property boundaries subject to the Permit application.
-This map should show: - (a) Scale and north arrow. - (b) Applicant/Owner/Operator's property boundaries.
+The site location map must show the following features:

-- (c) If publicly known or available, boundaries and owner names for all adjoining land parcels. - (d) Based on available public information, provide the location of all existing lakes, streams, county drains, and regulated wetlands on-site and within 500 feet of the property boundaries. - (e) Based on available public information, provide water surface elevation for all existing lakes, streams, county drains, and regulated wetlands located onsite and within 500 feet of the property boundaries. - (f) Based on publicly available data, delineated wetlands expected to be impacted by the extraction operation. - (g) Location of proposed extraction operation. - (h) Land surface elevations for the property shown by appropriately selected contour intervals. - (3) Describe the existing land use, site conditions, and the basic scope of the operation.
+- (a) Proposed limits of excavation. - (b) Scale and north arrow. - (c) Section lines and numbers. - (d) Township and range numbers. - (e) Township name. - (f) Location of all existing lakes, streams, drainage ditches, surface impoundments, and apparent wetlands in the geographic area. - (g) Water surface elevation. - (h) Boundaries for the property where the proposed Extraction Operation will occur. - (i) Location of all existing agricultural tile drainage infrastructure that crosses the subject site. - (2) For all extraction operations, prepare a detailed site map that covers an area that extends at least 2,000 feet beyond the property boundaries subject to the Permit application.
+This map should show: - (a) Scale and north arrow. - (b) Applicant/Owner/Operator 's property boundaries. - (c) Boundaries and owner names for all adjoining land parcels. - (d) Based on available public information, provide the location of all existing lakes, streams, drainage ditches, and apparent wetlands on-site and within 2,000 feet of the property boundaries. - (e) Based on available public information, provide water surface elevation for all existing lakes, streams, drainage ditches, and wetlands located onsite and within 2,000 feet of the property boundaries. - (f) Delineated wetlands expected to be impacted by the extraction operation. - (g) Location of proposed extraction operation. - (h) Land surface elevations for the property shown by appropriately selected contour intervals. - (3) Describe the existing land use, site conditions, and the basic scope of the operation.